 The Nazca Lines remain one of the world’s most mysterious archaeological wonders, captivating visitors and researchers alike.
 Whether intended as an astronomical calendar, ritualistic walkways, or symbols of rain and fertility, the geoglyphs reflect the ingenuity and spiritual beliefs of the ancient Nazca people.

-Interested in exploring more mysteries of ancient Peru?
 Sign up for our newsletter for in-depth guides, travel tips, and exclusive content on Peru’s most fascinating sites!